project-sunbird/project-sunbird.github.io/pages/features-documentation/workspace.md

 ### Understanding your Workspace

 The workspace interface varies based on the role assigned to the user.
-For instance, a book reviewer has only the create book tile, while a content content would have all the tiles viz., collection, course, lesson plan, and, study material.
-The image used displays all the options in the workspace as it would appear for an organization administrator.
+For instance, a book reviewer has only the create book tile, while a content content would have tiles such as collection, course, lesson plan, and, study material.
+The images used in this section displays all the options in the workspace as it would appear for an organization administrator.

 <table>
   <tr>